Mapo Curry Tofu (麻婆カレー豆腐️)

 If you are familiar with tofu, you know how important it is to drain it well before using it.

-That’s because tofu has a high water content so it needs to be taken out of the package and drained for a while before it can be added to dishes.
+That’s because tofu has a high water content.
+Therefore it needs to be taken out of the package and drained for a while before it can be added to dishes.

-Especially with silken tofu since it has the highest amount of water and can seriously dilute the taste of a sauce if it’s added right out of the package.
+This is especially true with silken tofu.
+Since it has the highest amount of water, it can seriously dilute the taste of a sauce if it’s added right out of the package.

 There are three easy ways to drain tofu: